Eroica (1958 film): Ostinato Lugubre

 The second part is set in a POW camp for Polish soldiers.
 Lt.
 Zawistowski, one of the internees, decides to attempt to escape.
 While none of his fellow inmates are sure whether he succeeded, his absence upsets the guards and provides hope and inspiration for the prisoners.
 Soon his legend grows, making him a hero within the camp and helping to boost the prisoners' morale.
 However, it turns out that Lt.
 Zawistowski didn't actually follow through on his escape plans, but is hiding in the attic of one of the barracks.
-It turns out that he was hiding from his colleagues, whose ostentatious patriotism he simply could not stand.